cetz-package/cetz/src/draw/grouping.typ

   },)
 }

-/// Modify the current canvas context
+/// An advanced element that allows you to modify the current canvas context.
 ///
 /// A context object holds the canvas' state, such as the element dictionary,
 /// the current transformation matrix, group and canvas unit length.
 The following